Your cart is currently empty!

 Asking students to demonstrate their understanding of the subject matter is an integral part of the learning process.
 Periodic vocabulary and grammar quizzes are assigned.
 Comprehension of literature is assessed formally and informally through live class and online discussion and through written responses such as journal entries, multi-paragraph essays, graphic organizers, and exams.
 Students are also asked to demonstrate mastery and application of course material by completing special, creative projects and oral presentations.

 Providing consistent feedback is imperative for student growth and success especially with writing.
 For this reason, I provide a detailed critique of each major writing assignment as well as general comments on all other assignments.
-In addition, I schedule individual writing conferences as needed where students and I meet one-on-one to address their specific writing needs.

 Communication